 What about washing?

 We don’t suggest washing your tent.
 It is possible to wash a tent, but most cleansers and scouring tools are not meant for tents.
 However, washing a tent might become a necessity because of something that happened in the field.
 If washing is necessary, never machine wash a tent in a washing machine as it can harm your tent.
 Clothes washers can tear the material easily, cause creases that prevent the tent from being set up, dissolve textures, or delaminate waterproofing.
 Always wash by hand.
-Utilize a wipe, and a noncleanser and tenderly hand wash and flush the tent.
+Utilize a wipe, a gentle cleanser, and tenderly hand wash and flush the tent.
 Set up your tent to completely air dry when you are done.

 The biggest failure point that tents are going to have is at the seams.
 All tents have needle openings which the manufacturer will cover with tape after the material is sewn together.
 A joint that brings two pieces of material together is a definite location where water can enter the tent.
 If you start to notice that these joints are separating or are missing the tape over the stitches then it is time to start waterproofing.

 Purchase a crease sealer in order to supplement the joint tape that is already in place.
 You can even double up on the sealing material with two light layers to make a more substantial layer.
-It is best to always try to keep all of your joints well sealed.
+It is best to always try to keep all of your joints well-sealed.
 Additionally, some tents are able to be completely coated in waterproofing such as this.
 If your tent can then you should waterproof as much of it as possible.
 There is nothing worse than waking up after a long night in a storm to a wet sleeping bag.

 The most ideal approach to prevent mold from harming your tent is to keep it from growing in the first place.
-Put your tent away dry and the build up will be prevented.
+Put your tent away dry and the build-up will be prevented.
 Never keep your tent wet in the stuff sack for longer than needed.

 Anyway, in the event that it has begun to develop, you should make a move to prevent it from getting worse.
 Set up your tent.
 With a damp wipe rub the influenced region tenderly to wipe it off.
 This will eliminate a portion of the buildup.
-Next in a 1-gallon bucket blend 1 cup of lemon juice and some noncleanser.
+Next in a 1-gallon bucket blend 1 cup of lemon juice and some cleanser.
 Plunge the wipe and yet again clean the regions influenced.
 Next, flush the wipe in clean water and go over the influenced regions.
 Set your tent to the side and let air dry.
 If it’s not too much trouble, note that buildup invades the real texture of the tent so you can kill it however the spots will remain.

 Also, if the mold has already spread across your tent then it may be time to purchase a new one.
 Once mold starts to grow it is likely that it will come back as removing all the spores without chemicals can be difficult or near impossible.